 - already failed the NREMT

-…then we highly recommend the Limmer Remediation program (EMT level only).
-This course contains 24 hours of recorded lessons and diagnostic exams, which you can use at your own pace.
+…then we highly recommend the Limmer Remediation program (available for EMT and AEMT).
+This course contains 24 hours of recorded lessons (36 hours for AEMT) and diagnostic exams, which you can use at your own pace.
 It will sufficiently prepare you to take the NREMT.
 The course uses different tactics to teach you no matter what your learning style is, and makes complex topics easy to understand.

 The Problem: You have a disability that affects reading or learning.